LighthouseHPC/trilinos-petsc-testbed/README.md

 # trilinos-testbed
 Unified system for Trilinos testing

-This script is intended to create a standalone build of Trilinos.
+This script is intended to create a standalone build of Trilinos with minimal effort from the user.
-It downloads and builds the following without any other dependencies from the host machine:
+The only requirements are make, cmake, wget, and python 2.6+.

+The script will download, extract, and install the following libraries and compilers via a simple command line interface:
-- gcc
+- gcc 5.3.0
-- MVAPICH2
+- MVAPICH2 2.2b
-- LAPACK
+- LAPACK 3.6.0
-- Boost
+- Boost 1.60.0
-- Trilinos
+- Trilinos 12.4.2

-During the install process you may have to add "gcc-install/lib64" to the Library Path.

-The additional Makefile and make.inc files are modified install files for LAPACK and will be copied to the build directory.
+The additional files that are included in the repo are modified install files for some of the libraries.
+They will be automatically moved or copied to the appropriate build directories including one (Boost) to your home directory.

-For whatever reason, LAPACK's build may fail towards the end.
-Re-running the build command seems to be a workaround.